 - Differentiation from competitors who are not offering this service.

-In this guide, I’ve ultimately outlined the key areas to be implemented when creating a Connected Factory with an MES System.
+In this guide, I’ve outlined the key areas to be implemented when creating a Connected Factory with an MES System.
 We have applied our experience from automating processes and creating connected factories.